Capital One Venture Rewards Card Review

 - High interest rates.
 Cardholders can expect a standard APR of 13.9%, 16.9% or 20.9%, based on their creditworthiness.
 That said, those who carry a balance should forget about reward cards and look for a product with the lowest possible interest rate.
 This isn't it.

 - Annual fee.
-The annual fee of $59 is not terrible, but there are plenty of fee free cards on the market.
+The annual fee of $59 is not terrible, but there are plenty of cards on the market with no annual fee.
 In fact, Capital One offers their Capital One® VentureOne® Rewards Credit Card without an annual fee.
 This card is almost identical the Venture Rewards card, except you only get 1.25 miles per dollar spent instead of two.

 Who This Card Is Best For